sunpy/sunpy/joss_paper/paper.md

 The `sunpy` package is designed to be extensible, which means that it is easy to add support for additional instruments or data sources.
 It relies heavily on the `astropy` Python package as well as the scientific python stack (e.g. `numpy`, `scipy`, `matplotlib` and `pandas`).

-A more complete description of the SunPy Project and the `sunpy` package, the methodology, development model, and implementation can be found in [@sunpy_community2019].
+A more complete description of the SunPy Project and the `sunpy` package, including the methodology, development model, and implementation, as well as a comparison with other commonly-used packages in solar physics, can be found in [@sunpy_community2019].

 The SunPy Project supports affiliated packages, which build upon or extends the functionality of `sunpy`.
 Current affiliated packages are `drms` [@Glogowski2019drms], [`ndcube`](https://docs.sunpy.org/projects/ndcube), [`radiospectra`](https://docs.sunpy.org/projects/radiospectra) and [`IRISPy`](https://docs.sunpy.org/projects/irispy).
 The Project is also a member of the Python in Heliophysics community [PyHC, @annex], whose mission is to enable interdisciplinary analysis across all sub-disciplines of heliophysics by adhering to standards for code development and interoperability.